abutunde/Youtube-data-analysis-project/README.md

 ### Factors Influencing Views
 - **High-Definition Videos:** HD videos significantly boost view counts, increasing views by over 12 million.
 - **Monthly Trends:**
-  - May had the highest views at 36.6 billion, accounting for 15.87% of total views, with a 183.72% increase compared to March.
+  - May had the highest number of views at 36.6 billion, accounting for 15.87% of total views, with a 183.72% increase compared to March.

 ## Recommendations for Content Creators and Marketers